DataHubz/cse-registry/examples/README.md

 - Provide starting points for implementers
 - Demonstrate expected structure and content
 - Support testing and validation workflows
+- Show how signals, mappings, findings, and artifacts work together

 ## Status